 Buildings & Contents

-It is a requirement of the mortgage lender that a suitable policy is in place for the completion of the mortgage.
-The lenders interest should be noted on the Policy Certificate and a copy provided to the Solicitors acting on your behalf.
+It is a requirement of the mortgage lender that a suitable policy is in place for the completion and throughout the life of mortgage with the lenders interest noted on the Policy Certificate.

 An Income Protection policy pays out a monthly income to replace a proportion of your salary in the event that you are unable to work as a result of an accident or sickness.
 It will pay out after a set amount of time has passed (decided by you at the start of the policy) and will continue to pay until you are either well enough to return to work, you reach retirement age or the end of the policy term.
 This means that you have the peace of mind of a regular on-going income to maintain your lifestyle should you fall ill or have an accident and need to take time off work.
 Importantly, this income cannot be affected by state benefit cuts.

 This cover is a short-term income protection policy.
 It’s designed to pay you a tax free monthly benefit for up to 12 months, if you can’t work due to an accident, sickness and/or involuntary unemployment.

 Family Income Benefit

 Family Income Benefit is designed to pay out an amount of cover in the event of death, but instead of providing a one-off cash lump sum like standard life insurance, it pays a regular, tax-free income until the end of the policy term.
 This can be a suitable option for people who would rather that their dependants receive a regular income, rather than have to decide what to do with a one-off lump sum.
 The term of the policy can be chosen to fit your family’s circumstances; for example to take your youngest child to age 18 or 21 and the amount of cover you chose can be linked to inflation to ensure that, in the event of a claim, the benefit keeps its real value and spending power.
 Family Income Benefit is a relatively affordable way of ensuring that your family can maintain the lifestyle you want them to have, whether you are around or not.